defiant00/minet/Documentation/Quick Start for JS Coders.md

 Those contained in **()**, **{}** or **[]** can be spread across multiple lines, if formatted properly.
 ```
 ; The opening bracket ends the line.
-; The values are indented over.
+; The values are indented.
 ; The closing bracket is on the next line and dedented.
 array: [
     1, 2, 3,